-The destination is the north-eastern part of the Arabian Gulf, with Abu Dhabi City located on an island 250 meters off the shore.
-The city has a beautiful coastline and two bridges connecting it to the mainland.
-On the Corniche promenade, you can go for a walk, ride your bike or just enjoy the breathtaking view.
+The destination is the northeastern part of the Arabian Gulf, with Abu Dhabi City located on an island 250 meters off the shore.
+This place has a beautiful coastline and two bridges connecting it to the mainland.
+On the Corniche promenade, you can go for a walk, ride your bike or take in the breathtaking view.

-The emirate itself borders Oman in the east, Saudi Arabia in the south and Dubai in the north-east.
+The emirate itself borders Oman in the east, Saudi Arabia in the south, and Dubai in the northeast.
 Expats moving to Abu Dhabi can visit some of the islands along the 600 kilometers of coastline, with sandy white beaches and turquoise water surrounding them.
-You get to enjoy a diverse landscape with beautiful sand dunes, the legendary Rub Al-Khali (Empty Quarter) and the sabkha (salt flats) by the coast.
+You get to experience a diverse landscape with beautiful sand dunes, the legendary Rub Al-Khali (Empty Quarter) and the sabkha (salt flats) by the coast.